2025 Festival Classes Week 1

 Closest Airport: Lehigh Valley International Airport (ABE), is approximately 7 miles from the Muhlenberg campus.

-Trans-Bridge Lines offers service from the Port Authority Bus Terminal in NYC, and Newark Airport to the Allentown Transportation Center, 603 Linden Street, Allentown, PA (2.3 miles from campus)
+Trans-Bridge Lines offers service from Port Authority Bus Terminal in NYC and Newark Airport to the Allentown Transportation Center, 603 Linden Street, Allentown, PA (2.3 miles from campus) Flixbus from NYC, Philadelphia, and elsewhere.
+Greyhound offers service from Philadelphia to the Allentown Transportation Center.

 MEALS

-The meal card is $280 and covers one week of meals starting with dinner on Sunday, June 29, (July 6 for second week) thru breakfast on Sunday, July 6, (July 13 for second week).
+The meal card is $280 and covers one week of meals starting with dinner on Sunday, July 12, (July 19 for second week) thru breakfast on Sunday, July 19, (July 26 for second week).

 ROOMS